pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_1_Data_Pipelines_creation.md

 The PostgreSQL source database assets have been succesfully imported into the Project.

-Now please repeate the same metadata import operation for the assets of your PostgreSQL target database.
+Now repeat the same metadata import operation for the assets of your PostgreSQL Target database.

-Name your metadata import "mdi_PostgreSQL_Target" and import to the Project 2 tables from your target connection:
+Name your metadata import "mdi_PostgreSQL_Target" and import 2 named below tables from your target connection to the Project:

 - my_customer
 - full_address